thuongbuihoai-agilityio/react-training/dealer-marketing/README.md

 - User can search blog by title
 - User can see blog details
 - User can see expert details
+- Unit test coverage should greater than 80%

 ## DESIGN